winks/f5n.org/content/about.md

 I like programming languages, as can be seen in this post, where I use 20 different ones to solve the [Advent of Code 2020][aoc2020].

-2021 version:
+2023 version:

-> I'm writing a mix of Java, C++, and Erlang in my day job.
+> I'm writing a mix of Java, C++, and Erlang/Elixir in my day job.

 In 2018 I wrote: